Intero journal / IC and pelvic health

 For interstitial cystitis, the most clinically useful symptom record captures more than urgency counts.
 It captures the conditions around the symptom, including sleep quality, stress level, dietary inputs, activity, and the day-to-day baseline that tells you whether Tuesday was actually worse than last week or just felt that way.

-This matters because IC flares rarely have a single cause in the same hour.
-They tend to result from several inputs accumulating over one to two days.
+This matters because IC flares rarely point to one simple explanation in the same hour.
+They tend to reflect several inputs accumulating over one to two days.
 An app that records symptoms without recording context leaves you with data that looks complete but cannot explain what it is showing you.

 The record that holds up in a doctor appointment is the one that can answer: what was happening in the two days before your hardest day this month?
 If your tracking app cannot help you answer that question, it is missing the most useful layer.